AWayzy/ECS189-BattleBoats/README.md

 2. *User vs. User (local device)
 3. *User vs. AI

-*Dependent on feasibility of implementation.
+*Dependent on timeline.
+Stretch goals.

-User vs. User (remote): The user finds a friend who is using the app.
+*User vs. User (remote): The user finds a friend who is using the app.
 The two users will then be connected and will play against each other.

-User vs. User (local): The user A will select the part of the grid he wants to attack and then the app will display a transition view so that they can pass the phone to user B without giving away their ship positions.
+*User vs. User (local): The user A will select the part of the grid he wants to attack and then the app will display a transition view so that they can pass the phone to user B without giving away their ship positions.
 User B plays, repeat.

 User vs. AI: The user will play against an AI, potentially with different difficulty levels.

+### Installation Notes

+Make sure that once either player has moved on to his Setup screen, that he does not quit the app or move it to the background.
+BattleBoats is to be played in real time until completion, at the risk of unexpected behavior otherwise.

 ## Trello Board